JMead171/get-fit/README.md

 ## Description
-This project is website for a Fitness company.
+This project is a template for a fitness website.

-- The website shows there servicesUsers are directly brought to a products page.
+- The website displays marketing ideas to a potential client on how a website could look.